SheePill/exerpytest/paper.md

 \end{align}
 where, $\dot{W}_\mathrm{el,net}$ is the net electric power and $\dot{E}_\mathrm{q}$ is the exergy related to the extracted heat flow rate.
 The value of $\dot{E}_\mathrm{q}$ is determined as the difference between the thermal exergy of the inlet and outlet streams.
 The temperature level at which the heat is transferred is not specified since the cold stream is not simulated in this example.

 The system results in an exergetic efficiency of approximately 53%, which is comparable to values reported in the literature `[@petrakopoulou2012conventional; ersayin2015performance; ameri2008exergy]`.
-The exergy product amounts to around \SI{340}{MW}, with \SI{300}{MW} attributed to electric power and the remaining \SI{40}{MW} to thermal energy.
+The exergy product amounts to around 340 MW, with 300 MW attributed to electric power and the remaining 40 MW to thermal energy.
 The exergy analysis of the entire system shows that the exergy of the product is considerably lower than the energy of the product due to the low exergy value of the heat output (25.0%).
 This underscores the significance of incorporating exergy calculations when assessing and comparing product of different quality.

 The results of the exergy analysis of the CCPP simulated with Aspen Plus® and with TESPy show a maximum difference of 1% compared to the simulation results from Ebsilon Professional®, validating the accuracy and confirming the flexibility of the tool.
 Additional applications of ExerPy, such as the CGAM process `[@valero1994cgam]` and a heat pump, are also provided in the Git repository.